Why Are Golf Wedges So Expensive? (Fully Explained)

 They also last longer than cheap wedges, which begin showing signs of weakness and tear, especially when used in rough conditions.

 On the contrary, some cheap wedges can also deliver superb performance and longevity.
-Many cheap wedges feature better designs and deliver splendid spin rates.
+Many cheap wedges feature better designs and pay splendid spin rates.

 High handicappers and beginners should be comfortable using cheap wedges.